varp/VardanPro-Fonts/README.md

 3. **Iosevka VardanPro Lucida Light**
 4. **Iosevka VardanPro Ubuntu Light**

-They are very useful to be installed as separate fonts in caeses when of IDE like JetBrains' ones where editor does not allow to choose weight of font.
+They are very useful to be installed as separate fonts in caeses when IDE like JetBrains' ones where editor does not allow to choose weight of font.

 ## Custom config